-Escalations in tensions with North Korea could have a material adverse effect on our business, prospects, financial condition, and results of operations, and the market value of our ADSs.
+Escalations in tensions with North Korea could have a material adverse effect on our business, prospects, financial condition, and results of operations.

 We are incorporated in Korea and certain of our operations are located in Korea.
 As a result, we are subject to geopolitical uncertainties and risks involving Korea and North Korea.